 Frequently Asked Questions - Solid Waste Program

-This is a handy guide that you can print a page or the entire guide on your home computer.
-These are commonly asked questions of common household items to recycle, reuse or responsibly dispose of.
-You can view the PDF of the guide here on our website.
-You can print this document from your home printer, if needed.
-The information is regularly updated and the best way to see the updated version and to save paper is by viewing it here on the website.
+This is a handy guide that you can view on our website, and print a page from, or print the entire guide on your home computer.
+The information is regularly updated so the best way to see the latest version is to view it on the website.
+More information is available on our DPW/Solid Waste page.

 How do I get rid of Household Hazardous Waste (HHW)?,